 Need Some Fun Indoor Dog Games to Play on Icky Outside Days?
 These Will Do The Trick

-Once you master a few basic tricks for your dog such as sit, stay or go upstairs fetch my slippers and my iPad and make me coffee, what else is there to keep them learning?
+Once you master a few easy dog tricks such as sit, stay or go upstairs fetch my slippers, my iPad and make me coffee, what else is there to keep them learning?

 Just like humans dogs need to receive constant exercise both mentally and physically.
 When the weather outside is frightful it just isn’t very much fun to take your dog for a walk.
-So what kind of activities can you do with your dog to keep them fit and fabulous?
+If you aren’t fortunate enough to have an indoor dog park near you what kind of indoor activities can you do with your dog to keep them fit and fabulous?

-Here are seven fun ideas you can play with your dog to keep them, and you mentally and physically sharp on those not so sunny days.
+You’ll find many fun dogs games online but here are seven of our favorite indoor dog games.
+You can play these games with your dog to keep them, and you mentally and physically sharp on those not so sunny days.

 1. Sniff Out The Hidden Treat

-Dogs have great sniffers, so this game is a good challenge to keep them at the top of their sniffy game.
-You may not know this but a dogs sense of smell can actually be improved by frequent use.
+Dogs have great sniffers, so this “shell game” is a good challenge to keep them at the top of their sniffy game.
+You may not know this but a dogs’ sense of smell can actually be improved by frequent use.
 This game is a good one to work on scent training.

-You’ll need four or five containers or small boxes to start.
+You’ll need four or five containers, small boxes or food cubes to start.
 Set them upside down around you and secretly (without that nosey dog peeking) place his favorite toy, treat or bone under one of them.

 Then encourage them to find the prize.
 When he finds the right one give him lots of praise and let him have the treat or play with the toy.
 Now that he gets the gist of the game keep going.
 You can add more containers, space them out and make it more challenging the better he gets at the game.